Kirill-Geskin/otus-cpp-basics/Homework/05.Impl_of_stat_calc_us_polym/README.md

 It is worth noting that the results may differ depending on the implementation.
 So, for example, some implementations might return the value `pct95` = 9.5.
 Or `std` values ​​that are different from what is indicated above, due to a different rounding of the result.

 ### Implementation clarifications

+The calculation of each type of statistics should be a separate class, which is an inheritor of the `IStatistics` class and implements a purely virtual function of the latter.
+The layout of the application can be viewed in the `statistics.cpp` file from the materials.